-We explain what to do when filing UK taxes abroad so that Brits living overseas can ensure they meet legal requirements and pay any taxes owed.
+We explain what to do when filing UK taxes abroad so that those who have moved overseas can ensure they meet legal requirements and pay any taxes owed.

-When leaving the United Kingdom to live abroad, there are a number of financial considerations to ensure you’re paying the right taxes.
-Filing UK taxes overseas doesn’t have to be hard for expats, but it needs to be done correctly.
-This guide will cover areas such as:
+When leaving the United Kingdom to live abroad, there are several financial considerations to ensure you’re paying the right taxes.
+Filing your UK taxes overseas doesn’t have to be hard, but it must be done correctly if you want to avoid a hefty fine.

 - UK tax overview